ThomasSilloway/Sleepy-AI-Army/ai-commands/jules-planning.md

 ```
 Working Directory: `ai-docs\planning\05_mission-report-summary-refactor\`

-Each of the files mentioned below are relative to the working directory.
+Review each of the files in the working directory in order.
+They are labeled 01_XX, 02_XX, etc.

-Review initial recon in `01_reconnaissance.md`
-Review my feedback in `02_feedback.md`

-Push the planning forward by one step by creating `03_battleplan.md`
+Push the planning forward by one step by creating `XX_battleplan.md` where XX is the next number in the sequence of files
   - This should cover the steps outlined below
   - Do not generate any code at this stage.